Ultimate-Uno/rules/README.md

 * Wild Card - When you play this card, you may change the top color of the DISCARD pile into any color.

+(CRAZY NUMBERS) - However, you must roll a 10 sided dice.
+The number that appears after the roll will become the number of the Wild.

 * Wild +4 - This is the same as the Wild Card but requires the next player to draw 4 cards and forfeit their turn.

 (BLUFFING) - However, this card may only be played if you do not have any other card to play.
 The player required to draw 4 may challenge the player who played the Wild +4 if they think they played the card illegally.
 If they are guilty, the player who played the Wild +4 must draw the 4 cards.
 If not, the player who challenged must draw 4 cards PLUS an additional 2 cards as a penalty.